| Modifier and Type | Field and Description |

 primitive fields or references to immutable objects, then it is usually the case that no fields

-if the class of this object does not implement the interface Cloneable
+if the class of this object does not implement the interface Cloneable, then a

 method creates a new instance of the class of this object and initializes all its fields with